-Additional information obtained via the investigation will also be forwarded to the Judicial Coordinator.
+Additional information obtained via the investigation will also be forwarded to the Student Conduct Coordinator in the Office of Housing & Residence Life.
 If assistance is required from the Ohio County Sheriff's Department, West Liberty Police, or West Liberty Fire Department, WLUPD will contact the appropriate unit.
-If a sexual assault or rape should occur, an officer from the Ohio County Sheriff's Department or WV State Police will be notified to respond in the investigation in coordination with WLUPD.
-Additionally, the Office of Student Services will offer the victim information on a wide variety of services.
+If a sexual assault or rape should occur, the Title IX Coordinator will be notified to begin a Title IX investigation and offer appropriate resources and services.